deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 #### Error Responses

-Errors can typically happen in 2 places:
+Errors can typically happen in two places:

 - Before inference has started
 - During token generation (in the middle of inference)